tmtsoftware/icd/icd-web-server/README.md

 This subproject contains a Play/Scala.js based web app for accessing the ICD database.

-*Note that this project currently require java-11 (not 17), due to the dependency on the Play Framework.*
+*Note that this project has been tested with java-11 and java-17.

 * The icd-web-server subproject is a Play project and provides an HTTP API for the client.